 Passive surveillance

-The Therapeutic Good Administration (TGA) monitors adverse events following immunisation (AEFI) through a national passive surveillance (i.e. initiated by the ‘reporter’).
-The reporting is voluntary and anyone, including immunisation providers, pharmaceutical companies, parents or other parties, can report adverse events to the Office of Product Review (OPR) of the TGA.
+The Therapeutic Good Administration (TGA) monitors AEFI through national passive surveillance (i.e. initiated by the ‘reporter’).
+The reporting is voluntary and anyone – including immunisation providers, pharmaceutical companies, parents and other parties – can report adverse events to the TGA's Office of Product Review.

-The TGA has a Database of Adverse Event Notifications (DAEN), which provides information about adverse events related to medicines.
+The TGA has a Database of Adverse Event Notifications, which provides information about adverse events related to medicines.
 The database is searchable and contains reports of all adverse event reports for medicines, including vaccines.
-The TGA reviews all reported adverse events and sends vaccine-related AEFI reports in a de-identified form to NCIRS for various analyses, including the preparation of national AEFI surveillance reports, NIP evaluations, reports to the Australian Technical Advisory Group on Immunisation (ATAGI) and other ad hoc analyses.
+The TGA reviews all reported adverse events and sends vaccine-related AEFI reports to NCIRS (in a de-identified form) for various analyses, including the preparation of national AEFI surveillance reports, NIP evaluations, reports to the Australian Technical Advisory Group on Immunisation (ATAGI) and other ad hoc analyses.

 NCIRS publishes annual AEFI surveillance reports.
 The most recent annual AEFI surveillance report is Annual report: surveillance of adverse events following immunisation in Australia, 2019.